It’s the battle the world has been waiting to see.

 Obama objects immediately, claiming that the ability to insult is not a prerequisite for great communication.
 That’s a decent jab.
 But Trump gives the punch no time to land and jumps in to label his opponent “MOANBAMA”.

 He reminds the judge of a quote by Cicero, the second greatest orator of all time (second after Trump of course) Cicero said “When you have no basis for argument, abuse the plaintiff!”

 The ability to put your opponent down is a key debating skill, he argues and then he lists some of his greatest hits including: “Little Marco, Rocket Man, and of course, Crooked Hillary”

-Chants of “Lock her up!l” ring round and Trump reminds the judge that that was also one of his.
+Chants of “Lock her up!” ring round and Trump reminds the judge that that was one of his too.

-Judge Judy offers Obama a right of reply but the only insult he can remember is “basket of deplorables”, which is quickly discounted since, as Judge Judy reminds him, “this one belonged to Crooked… I mean Hillary Clinton”
+Chief Justice Roberts offers Obama a right of reply but the only insult he can remember is “basket of deplorables”, which is quickly discounted since, as Judge Roberts reminds him, “that one belonged to Crooked… I mean Hillary Clinton”

 A few people in the crowd notice that Hillary has left the building.

 Trump is quick off the mark in this round.
 “No one does passion like me”, he suggests and he cites as proof his three wives and many affairs to Obama’s one wife, no girlfriends.